Janno Rauk, sales manager

-If you are unable to find an answer to your question below, contact us by email at firstname.lastname@example.org or by phone at +372 504 7456 (during the working days between 9.00-17.00 Estonian time).
+If you are unable to find an answer to your question below, contact me by email at firstname.lastname@example.org, by phone at +372 504 7456, or write to me via the chat window on the right-hand side.

 Questions concerning the material

 In the case of floor tiles, the falling lengths mean that the width (20, 30, 40, or 60 cm) and thickness (1, 1.5, or 2 cm) of the tiles are fixed, but the length of the tile varies – depending on the tile and its thickness between 35 to 90 cm.
 Using natural stone floor tiles with falling lengths makes it possible to reduce material waste/consumption and give the floor a more asymmetric look.
 It is not possible to guarantee what will be the exact length of the tiles ordered (neither is it possible to order specific lengths).
 For a beautiful result it is important to observe that the joints do not coincide (the distance between transverse joints should ideally be at least 100 mm).